Chicago Bicycle Accident Lawyer

 - Free Consultation: Contact a Chicago Bike Accident Attorney

-Whether biking by the lake or in your neighborhood, the actions of an irresponsible or even malicious driver can cause serious injury or worse.
+Whether biking by the lake or in your neighborhood, the actions of an irresponsible or even malicious driver can cause serious injuries or worse.
 Even if you aren’t hit by an automobile directly, if you are forced off the road by someone driving negligently then you may have a personal injury claim.

 What Should I Do If I Have Been Involved in a Bike Accident?